shreelakshmijoshi/iudx-acl-apd-public/docs/SETUP-and-Installation.md

    </video>

 ### Performance Testing
-- JMeter is for used performance testing, load testing the application
+- JMeter is for used performance testing, load testing of the application
 - Please find the reference to JMeter : [here](https://jmeter.apache.org/usermanual/get-started.html)
 - Command to generate HTML report at `target/jmeter`
 ```